ChAFTA fact sheet: Investment and investor state dispute settlement (ISDS)

 Chinese investment in Australia

-ChAFTA promotes further growth of Chinese investment into Australia, in particular by liberalising the screening threshold at which private Chinese investments in non-sensitive sectors are considered by the Foreign Investment Review Board (FIRB), increasing it from $252 million to $1,094 million.
+ChAFTA promotes further growth of Chinese investment into Australia, in particular through a higher screening threshold at which private Chinese investments in non-sensitive sectors are considered by the Foreign Investment Division, Treasury.
+The threshold as at 1 January 2022 for private Chinese investments in non-sensitive sectors is $1,250 million (Numbers are indexed annually on 1 January.
+This is compared to $289 million for non-FTA partners.

 Under ChAFTA, the Government will continue to screen Chinese investments at lower thresholds for agricultural land and agribusiness, and in sensitive sectors including media, telecommunications and defence-related industries.